AndyD3/code-test-instructions/README.md

 * Clearly an entire database is overkill for storing a single field.
 A durable high speed cache would be better.

 ### Read and write services
 * The back end service could split into 2 services, 1 for creation and 1 for retrieval; allowing independent scaling.
-This works well as the 2 traffic for the read would be considerably higher.
+This works well as the 2 traffic for the read would be considerably higher and if the write part of the system went down it wouldn't affect the more critical read aspect.

 ### Database
 * The database was picked as no relational information is stored and easy to add extra data for example fields such as creation dates, amount used etc